feg59crz/notes/programming-languages/rust/hello-cargo.md

 $ cd hello_cargo
 ````

-- generate a git repository
+- generates a git repository
 - generates a `src` folder with the `main.rs` file
 - generates a file `Cargo.toml`